Dark Spots on Hands: Complete Treatment Guide

 Seal with a rich hand cream containing hyaluronic acid, ceramides, or shea butter.
 Well-hydrated skin heals faster and absorbs treatments better.

-Week 1-2: No visible change yet—this is normal.
+Weeks 1-2: No visible change yet — this is normal.
 Skin is adjusting to active ingredients.
 You may notice improved texture or hydration.

-Week 4-6: Newest, lighter spots begin fading.
+Weeks 4-6: Newest, lighter spots begin fading.
 Skin tone looks slightly more even.
-Cell turnover is accelerating.

-Week 8-12: Visible improvement in light-to-moderate spots.
-Before/after photos show difference.
+Weeks 8-12: Visible improvement in light-to-moderate spots.
+Before-and-after photos show a difference.
 Older spots start responding.

-Month 3-4: Significant fading of most spots.
+Months 3-4: Real fading of most spots.
 Deep spots continue improving.
-Overall skin texture and tone noticeably better.
+Overall skin texture and tone are noticeably better.

 What Affects Your Results